 General.
 Sovereign was incorporated as a Texas corporation in 2004 to serve as a bank holding company for Sovereign Bank.
 Sovereign does not, as an entity, engage in separate business activities of a material nature apart from the activities it performs for Sovereign Bank.
 Its primary activities are to provide assistance in the management and coordination of Sovereign Bank's financial resources.
 Sovereign's principal asset is the outstanding common stock of Sovereign Bank.
-Sovereign derives its revenues primarily from the operations of Sovereign Bank in the form of dividends received from Sovereign Bank.
+Sovereign Bank in the form of dividends received from Sovereign Bank.